smfactor/smfactor.github.io/aboutme.md

 Check out an interview I did with the Wesleyan Newsletter [here](http://newsletter.blogs.wesleyan.edu/2015/05/19/samfactor/).

 I help organize Astronomy on Tap ATX, a monthly free public event presenting astronomy talks in a bar.
-Here is my talk from December 2017:
+Here are my talks from December 2017 and July 2019:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/ufrcnPitL6A" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/ufrcnPitL6A" frameborder="0" allow="encrypted-media" allowfullscreen></iframe>

+<iframe width="560" height="315" src="https://www.youtube.com/embed/edwb7A2U_Ic" frameborder="0" allow="encrypted-media" allowfullscreen></iframe>

 I enjoy hiking and camping in what little free time I have.
 I also dabble in astrophotography.
 Below are a few pictures I took.
 (More to come, including pictures of the recent solar eclipse from Grand Teton National Park!)